Cohegen/Nanotorch/transformers/transformers.md

    - data
    - parameters
    - compute
-- This caling behavior led to foundation models.
+- This scaling behavior led to foundation models.

 ```